jbush001/NyuziProcessor/README.md

     cd software/apps/sceneview
     make run

-# Running on FPGA

-See instructions in hardware/fpga/de2-115/README.md
+To run on FPGA, see instructions in hardware/fpga/de2-115/README.md